jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

         # ...
     )

-Configure this setting to allow CORS requests from all domains (just for the scope of this tutorial):
+Allow CORS requests from all domains (just for the scope of this tutorial):

 .. code-block:: python